spacetelescope/jwst_gtvt/README.md

 # JWST General Target Visibility Tool (jwst_gtvt)

 JWST requires shielding from the Sun for operation, which limits the available position angles observable at a given time.
-This script calculates the allowed position angle for a given Right Ascension and Declination for each instrument on the telescope.
-To report any issues, please use the JWST help portal https://jwsthelp.stsci.edu or feel free to open a github issue https://github.com/spacetelescope/jwst_gtvt/issues .
+This script calculates the allowed position angle for a given Right Ascension and Declination for each instrument on the telescope.To report any issues, please use the JWST help portal https://jwsthelp.stsci.edu or feel free to open a github issue https://github.com/spacetelescope/jwst_gtvt/issues.

 # Dependencies